-Pierre Cambronne, commander of Napoleon's Old Guard, at Waterloo

 Virtually every bad guy in the Batman live action series had three goons who wore thematic uniforms and more often than not had their name on their shirt.

-Ebony's militia in The Tribe were a small group of ex-Locos (chaotic evil post-apunkalyptic teenage street fighters) who were loyal to Ebony and still wore the old team colors.
+Ebony's militia were a small group of ex-Locos (chaotic evil post-apunkalyptic teenage street fighters) who were loyal to Ebony and still wore the old team colors.
 When Ebony left the mall, she took the militia with her.

 Billy-Boy, leader of the Jackals, was often accompanied by his own Goon Squad in Season 2.